City-of-Bloomington/example-playbooks/README.md

 http://www.ansible.com/how-ansible-works

-To use Ansible, you'll need a *nix based control machine/server that is used to configure and deploy any number of hosts and services.
-We have a dedicated server for this (ansible), but it is also possible to configure your local machine to be the control.

 The primary machine used to issue those commands is called the control machine.
 Hosts are the remote machines that you configure with Ansible.
 For more details about terms, see here:

 http://docs.ansible.com/ansible/glossary.html

+To use Ansible, you'll need a *nix based control machine/server that is used to configure and deploy any number of hosts and services.
+We have a dedicated server for this (ansible), but it is also possible to configure your local machine to be the control.

-### Installing Ansible
+### Installing Ansible on control machine

 Full up-to-date details for installing an ansible control machine are available here: